-Available for travel within Australia or overseas, and for single trips or as annual multi-trip cover, HSBC Travel Insurance offers peace of mind when you’re travelling far from home.
+Available for travel within Australia or overseas, or single trips and as annual multi-trip cover, HSBC Travel Insurance offers peace of mind when you’re travelling far from home.

 HSBC Travel Insurance policies

 - Australia Only Cover.
-This policy is designed for domestic travellers and provides unlimited cover for cancellation fees and lost deposits, as well as cover for trip disruption, accidental death, luggage and personal effects and personal liability.
+This policy is designed for domestic travellers and provides unlimited cover for cancellation fees and lost deposits, as well as cover for trip disruption, accidental death, personal liability, luggage and personal effects.